-6.4 Housing provision will be made for 5,520 dwellings (net) which includes market housing and affordable housing provision.
+AM6.4 Housing provision will be made for 5,520 dwellings (net) which includes market housing and affordable housing provision.
 A separate provision for 487 C2 (e.g. care homes / nursing homes bed spaces) will also be made.
 This level of housing is considered appropriate by Wyre Forest District Council in order to meet the challenges posed by the need for economic regeneration of the District and the provision of an improved level of affordable housing without undermining the local housing market.
 Key objectives of the Development Strategy include making provision for:

 - a.
 The right amount of land and type of employment uses at readily accessible locations in which business will thrive and be resilient to current and future challenges; - b.
-Sufficient housing provision that enables the labour force to live locally and contributes to achieving the right mix of housing types so that the wide range of housing needs can be met; - c.
+Sufficient housing provision that enables the labour force to live locally and contributes to achieving the right mix of housing types so that the wide range of housing needs can be met; - 1 Section 110, Localism Act (2011) relating to unmet need. - This includes the Black Country Local Authorities who are currently preparing a joint Local Plan Review

+- c.
 Whilst the current quantum of available retail provision is considered to be broadly correct it will be necessary to ensure that the retail offer is appropriate to the future requirements of the District.
 Therefore, whilst it is not anticipated that there will be a need for any additional large scale provision, it may be appropriate for the offer to evolve in order to meet future requirements.
 Where additional requirements are anticipated to be required to support housing allocations these will be detailed by the specific site allocation policies in Part C of this document. - d.
 Infrastructure that supports communities which are housing the labour force and facilitates the movement of people to their employment, education and other services through the alignment of the phasing of development and supporting infrastructure, including green infrastructure.

-6.5 The National Planning Policy Framework (2018) requires that Local Planning Authorities, as a minimum, meet their objectively assessed needs (OAN) for both market and affordable housing (as far as is consistent with other policies in the Framework).
-The most up-to-date work on OAN, and that which is used in this Local Plan is the Housing Needs Study 2018 (HNS, 2018).
-This 2018 study uses an updated set of demographic projections, taking account of information including 2016 based Sub-National Population Projections from ONS and the most up-to-date 2016 based Household Projections.
+AM6.5 The National Planning Policy Framework (2018) requires that Local Planning Authorities, as a minimum, meet their objectively assessed needs (OAN) for both market and affordable housing (as far as is consistent with other policies in the Framework).
+The most up-to-date work on OAN, and that which is used in this Local Plan is the Housing Needs Study 2018 (HNS.
+2018).
+This 2018 study uses an updated set of demographic projections, taking account of information including 2016 based Sub-National Population Projections from ONS and the most up to date 2016 based Household Projections.
 It also takes account of the Government's new standardised methodology for calculating housing need.
-This HNS (2018) study supercedes all previous Objectively Assessed Needs Reports

-Household Projections as this would have given a lower housing figure of 248 dwellings per annum.
+This HNS (2018) study supercedes all previous Objectively Assessed Needs Reports published by the Council.
+It is important to note that the Council has not used the 2014 based Household Projections as this would have given a lower housing figure of 248 dwellings per annum.
 This is because the Council wishes to be ambitious with its housing requirement figure in order to support economic growth and affordable housing delivery.
 This approach is supported by the PPG, which states: "The government is committed to ensuring that more homes are built and supports ambitious authorities who want to plan for growth.
 The standard method for assessing local housing need provides a minimum starting point in determining the number of homes needed in an area.
 It does not attempt to predict the impact that future government policies, changing economic circumstances or other factors might have on demographic behaviour.
 Therefore, there will be circumstances where it is appropriate to consider whether actual housing need is higher than the standard method indicates."
 (PPG, Paragraph: 010 Reference ID: 2a-010-20190220).